 The Rangitāiki River catchment objectives, policies and methods, set out in Table 12, only apply to the Rangitāiki River catchment area within the Bay of Plenty region identified in Map 4aa.
 These provisions should be read along with other region wide provisions.
-For clarification the following Rangitāiki River catchment specific objectives shall prevail over the equivalent region wide objectives.
+Where a conflict exists between any For clarification the following Rangitāiki River catchment specific objectives provisions and shall prevail over the equivalent region wide objectives provisions, the catchment specific provisions shall prevail.
 Objective 39 prevails over Objective 22.
 Objective 34 prevails over Objective 27.